planeguy/clusterfriend/sizes/quick-maths.md

 I have 255 friends and I check all of them at once and they all have changes: 16065Kb = 15.68MB
 I check all of them every half hour and they all have changes for a day = 15.68MB * 48 = 752.64MB
 I have 1GB data a month and all my friends are constantly posting = 22.785GB SO FUCKIN HOSED
+##My phone says Facebook
+Has done 79Mb in 3 days, including me clicking on shit, which is 1/3rd the data of 25 friends in clusterfriend